tonomoshia/learning_log_082024/plan.md

 - OSINT: Reading [The OSINT Handbook][4] and trying out some things as I go along
 - WordPress: meetups and [LearnWordPress][2] videos
 - Buddhism: reading [The Buddha In Daily Life: An Introduction to the Buddhism of Nichiren Daishonin][3] before bed every night
+- Prompt EngineeringL not committed to doing much on this this month, but I do have several books about this topic

 [Reference Links]:#
 [1]: https://www.freecodecamp.org/tonomoshia